The British Are Coming

-Day 5 to Day 7 – July 3 to July 5 – Boston, MA – Freedom Trail – Tea Party Ship Museum – Fireworks
+Day 5 to Day 6 – Boston, MA – Freedom Trail – Tea Party Ship Museum – Fireworks

 Having sailed through the night you arrive in Boston Harbor late this morning where we’ve pre-packaged another wonderful shore tour.
 Hailed as the “Cradle of American Independence,” Boston is filled with historic sites.
 It was America’s first great city.
 In the 19th century, She was rightly described as the “Athens of America.”
 Today this city of 800,000 retains its vitality, combining historic districts with revitalized urban centers while remaining faithful to its venerable roots.
 It is a city every American should visit at least once.
 You will follow the Freedom Trail along three of the most historic miles in the country.
 You will enjoy a visit with the character of Paul Revere at the Old North Church.
 And then a tour of the Boston Tea Party Ship & Museum where live actors, high-tech, interactive exhibits, authentically restored tea ships and the stirring, multi-sensory documentary “Let it Begin Here,” are just a taste of what you’ll see, hear and feel.